 “Sourcing the furniture, and in particular the antique hand-painted panels for this home, was so exciting,” Christopher says of the design process.
 “The panels came from a French château which was being demolished – they date from before the French Revolution, and they had to be professionally cleaned and restored before we installed them here.
 Our clients love them.
 We then teamed them with antique furniture (including the fireplace surround), a delicately toned rug and selected luxurious fabrics which would marry all the elements into a coherent whole.”

-Although there is a strong French influence here, Thomas & Alexander Interiors say that the design style is more ‘international classic’.
+Although there is a strong French influence here, Thomas & Alexander Interiors says the design style is more ‘international classic’.
 Although it is achieved with antique furniture and the hand-painted panels, there is a lightness and freshness to the scheme which is more universal than a strict categorisation of one style or another would allow.

 “I think the world is full of inspiration,” says Christopher.
 “When I was in Paris and found inspiration in the beautiful doors and doorways which you see everywhere there – even the Luxembourg Gardens, which were close by to where I was staying and which I visited many times, were truly inspiring for their timeless beauty.”